A recently retired senior couple shares a loving moment together on a grassy lawn in their new neighborhood in Toronto, Canada.

 The city of Toronto tends to stand out from the country’s other cities, as it is the largest city in Canada and even a world leader in industries like business, finance, entertainment, and culture.
 Toronto is known for its tall buildings and skyline, lakefront location, and abundance of baseball stadiums, which often makes this Canadian metro comparable to U.S. cities like Chicago.

 Even though the options vary quite differently, the cities of Toronto and Chicago are also known for their fabulous dining scenes!
-You can find over 7,500 restaurants across over 150 neighborhoods in Toronto, including everything from casual family-owned business to the finest of dining.
+You can find over 9,300 restaurants across over 150 neighborhoods in Toronto, including everything from casual family-owned businesses to the finest of dining.

-The cost of living in both Chicago and Toronto is nearly the same!
-Living in Chicago is estimated to be just 1 percent less expensive than living in Toronto.
+The cost of living in both Chicago and Toronto is nearly the same, as well.
+Living in Chicago is estimated to be just 1 percent more expensive than living in Toronto.

 Boston vs. Montreal